UPEV1sion/LinkedList_C/README.md

 # LinkedList implementation in C

-A very performant, fairly lightweight `HashMap` implementation in C.
+A very performant, fairly lightweight `LinkedList` implementation in C.

 > [!NOTE]
 > This `LinkedList` implementation relies on a "doubly linked list" design.